andspi/TidyWearable/CodeBook.md

 > These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+## Variables
+### Identifiers
+Both tidy data sets:
++ "subjectID" ... identifies the subject (n=30) who performed the activity for each observation
++ "activityLabel" ... identifies the activity (n=6, see above) performed for each observation

+Only first data set:
++ "set" ... identifies wheter the observation belongs to the "test"" or "training"" data set
++ "id" ... is a unique identifier _within_ each of the sets.

+### Measurements
++ "mean-..." ... report the mean value of all observations for the respective variable for each activity and each subject

+All other variable conform to the original details above.
+Abbreviations have been translated to long form according to instructions.

 ## Transformation
 The steps taken in the "run_analysis.R" script are: